Li Yifeng: 2007–2013: Beginnings

-2014–2015: Breakthrough
+2014–2022: Breakthrough and mainstream popularity

-In 2014, Li achieved breakthrough with his performance in the fantasy action drama Swords of Legends, where he portrayed the protagonist Baili Tusu.
-The drama was a huge success in China where it topped viewership ratings and online views.
-Li experienced a huge surge in popularity and commercial value, successfully breaking into the mainstream.
-Li became the first actor to win the Newcomer award at the 2014 Elle Style Awards.
+Li achieved breakthrough with the fantasy action drama Swords of Legends (2014), where he portrayed the protagonist Baili Tusu.
+Li became the first male actor to win the Newcomer Award at the 2014 Elle Style Awards.
 The same year, Li released his first autobiographical book entitled A Once in a Lifetime Moment.

-Li further solidified his popularity with two hit dramas in 2015; period drama Legend of Fragrance and action adventure web drama The Lost Tomb where he played the role of Wu Xie, based on the popular tomb-raiding novel Daomu Biji.
-The same year Li took on the role of a producer for the first time, taking part in the production of outdoor variety show Lets Go!
+Li solidified his popularity with two hit dramas in 2015: period drama Legend of Fragrance and action adventure web drama The Lost Tomb where he played the role of Wu Xie, based on the popular tomb-raiding novel Daomu Biji.
+The same year Li worked as a producer for the first time, taking part in the production of outdoor variety show Lets Go!
 Go!
 Go!.

-Li's next two films in 2015; coming-of-age tale Forever Young and romance drama Fall in Love Like a Star were panned by critics.
+Li's starred in two films in 2015, coming-of-age tale Forever Young and romance drama Fall in Love Like a Star, both were panned by critics.
 He bounced back in December 2015 with a supporting role in Feng Xiaogang's crime blockbuster Mr. Six, where he plays a rebellious youth who runs away from home because of conflicts with his father and later gets into trouble with gangsters.
 The film topped Chinese box office charts and won critical acclaim.
 Li won the Best Supporting Actor award for his performance at the 33rd Hundred Flowers Awards.

 Following his success, Li entered the 2015 Forbes Chinese Celebrity list for the first time, placing at 9th with an estimated revenue of 69 million yuan (10.5 million dollars; 9.6 million euros).
 He was also named "Most Commercially Valuable Celebrity" by CBN Weekly.